offbynull/portmapper/README.md

 ```

-The following example attempts to map a port on the first port mapper it finds.
+The following example attempts to forward port 12345 on the first port mapper it finds.

 ```java
 // Start up a network gateway